G2S32024/G2S32024/index.md

 ## Travel support

 Acceptance of your application to the summer school will include full travel support.
-We will provide invitation letter for the accepted applicants who require a visa.
+We will provide an invitation letter for the accepted applicants who require a visa.

 ## Summer school banquet